arrow_back Back to Home

 Sprite Sheet, APNG, or GIF: Which is Best?

 After spending hours animating your character in PixelPad Pro, it's time to export.
 But you are faced with several options: Sprite Sheet, Animated GIF, APNG, and even WebM video.
 Which one should you choose?
-Picking the wrong format can ruin your art's transparent background.
+Picking the wrong format can ruin your art's transparent background, inflate your file size unnecessarily, or make your animation incompatible with the platform you are targeting.
+This guide explains each format in depth so you can always make the right choice.

 Why You Should Avoid GIF for Game Dev